ConnectedPlacesCatapult/DigitalConnectorPlugin/README.md

 # Tombolo Digital Connector QGIS plugin
-A plugin for viewing, modifying and running Tombolo Digital Connector QGIS plugin.
-Tombolo Digital Connector is an open source software that allows automatic fetching, cleaning and combining spatial data from different sources and different specifications.
+A plugin for viewing, modifying and running the Tombolo Digital Connector through QGIS.
+The Tombolo Digital Connector is an open source software that allows automatic fetching, cleaning and combining of spatial data from different sources and different specifications.
 For more information please visit [Digital Connector](https://github.com/FutureCitiesCatapult/TomboloDigitalConnector).

 Currently, the Digital Connector QGIS plugin has the following functionalities:
 * It allows the user to run pre-build recipes without interacting with the terminal window and loads back the resulting geojson